ilGianfri/TwitterSky/README.md

 # How to use
 1. Download your Twitter archive from https://twitter.com/settings/your_twitter_data
 2. Extract the archive
+3. Create an app password from your BlueSky settings
-3. Run TwitterSky with the parameters above
+4. Run TwitterSky from the terminal with the parameters above

 # Prerequisites
 You need to have dotnet 9.0 runtime installed.
 You can download it from https://dotnet.microsoft.com/download/dotnet/9.0